hanakin/base-l/docs/css-guidelines.md

 #### Line-heights

 All line-heights are to be specified as ``unitless`` in order to prevent improper inheritance.
 By nature when using units with line-heights the children inherit by default.
 This can lead to unwanted effects and bloated code.
-A ``sass`` function called ``unitless`` is provided which will convert px values for convenience, but for clarity the math is simply
+A ``sass`` function called ``unit-less`` is provided which will convert px values for convenience, but for clarity the math is simply

 ```css
 	line-height: (desired px value) / (current elements font-size)